sboesen/remotely-save/README.md

 # Remotely Sync

 **Remotely Sync** is a fork of *Remotely Save*, the unofficial sync plugin for Obsidian.
-The original *Remotely Save* plugin is not actively maintained and has security issues; please see the [list of security updates](#security-updates-from-remotely-save) made to *Remotely Save*.
+At the time of forking the *Remotely Save* plugin was not actively maintained and some security improvements were made to Remotely Save - please see the [list of security updates](#security-updates-from-remotely-save) made to *Remotely Save*.
 Note this plugin is not backwards compatible with Remotely Save, save your data locally and have a backup before using this plugin.
 See [migration guide](#migrating-from-remotely-save) instructions.

+Note that some of the features will be merged into Remotely Save over time, and Remotely Sync is likely less stable at any point in time.
+If you want stability go with [Remotely Save](https://github.com/remotely-save/remotely-save)!

 If you like it or find it useful, please consider give it a [star ![GitHub Repo stars](https://img.shields.io/github/stars/sboesen/remotely-sync?style=social)](https://github.com/sboesen/remotely-sync) on Github.